strautomator/web/README.md

 ### Server ports

 When starting up, the service will look for the `strautomator.cert` and `strautomator.key` files on the application root.
+If found, it will create a HTTPS server with those certificate files, otherwise it will create a regular HTTP server.
+The default ports:

+-   Development: 3000
+-   Production (HTTP): 8080
+-   Production (HTTPS): 8443

-If found, it will create a HTTPS server listening on port 8443 by default.
-Otherwise it will create a HTTP server on port 8080.
-Please note that the actual port can be overwritten either via the PORT environment variable, or via `settings.app.port`.
+Please note that the actual port can be overwritten either via the PORT environment variable, or via `settings.app.port` setting.

 ### Running it locally